AmitGini/OS-Server-Sync/README.md

 # EX3 Server and Synchronization with Kosaraju Algorithm

 This project implements a server that can handle multiple clients to manipulate graphs and compute the Strongly Connected Components (SCCs) using the Kosaraju-Sharir algorithm.
 The server allows clients to create new graphs, add or remove edges, and run the Kosaraju algorithm to get SCCs.
-The server is implemented using Proactor and Reactor design patterns to manage multiple client connections efficiently.
+The server is implemented using Beej chat based on poll, also implemented Proactor and Reactor design patterns to manage multiple client connections and manage the the clients requests efficiently.
+The clients use shared memory, it means there is only 1 graph that can be edit or replaced, therefore the clients requests is processed using mutex. the project implemented in parts, therefore **Q10** is the final implemntations.

 ## Features

-- **Graph Manipulation**: Clients can create new graphs, add edges, and remove edges.
+- **Graph Manipulation**: Clients can create new graphs, add edges, remove edges, print the SCC.
 - **Kosaraju Algorithm**: Computes and returns the SCCs of the graph.
 - **Multi-client Support**: Handles multiple clients simultaneously using Proactor and Reactor patterns.
 - **SCC Notification**: Notifies when at least 50% of the graph belongs to the same SCC.